-At 33 years and 24 days, James is the youngest to reach the mark.
+At 33 years and 24 days, James became the youngest to reach the mark.
 Bryant was 34 years and 104 days when he got there.

 March 30, 2018: LeBron’s double-digit scoring record

-LeBron James surpassed Michael Jordan in one measure of scoring consistency last season in a 107-102 Cleveland Cavaliers win against the New Orleans Pelicans.
+James surpassed Jordan in one measure of scoring consistency in a 107-102 Cleveland Cavaliers win against the New Orleans Pelicans in 2018.

 With a two-handed dunk over Solomon Hill in the first quarter, James reached double figures in scoring for the 867th consecutive game, breaking the all-time record set by Jordan.
 The last time James failed to score at least 10 points was on Jan.
 5, 2007, when he scored eight points on 3-of-13 shooting against the Milwaukee Bucks.

-To date, James’ double-figure scoring streak stands at 918 regular season games and counting.
+Entering the 2022-23 season, James’ double-figure scoring streak stands at 1,096 regular season games and counting.
 Jordan’s streak lasted from March 25, 1986 through Dec.
 26, 2001, while playing for the Chicago Bulls and Washington Wizards.

-To put the streak in context, Kareem Abdul-Jabbar is third at 787 games, followed by Karl Malone at 575.
-Moreover, no active player is within 400 games of James’ streak.
+To put the streak in context, Abdul-Jabbar is third at 787 games, followed by Karl Malone at 575.
+Moreover, no active player is within striking range of James’ streak.